dpt/davespace.co.uk/src/arm/introduction-to-arm/multiply.md

 The multiply instructions produce the same result for both signed and unsigned values.

-Specifying the same register for Rm and Rs has UNPREDICTABLE results.
-UNPREDICTABLE means that the result of an instruction cannot be relied upon.
+Historical note: Prior to ARMv4 specifying the same register for Rd and Rm had potentially unpredictable results.

 %% Slide